KailajeAnirudh/Robotics-Learning/03_PolicyIteration/README.md

 # Policy Iteration

 This project implements policy iteration to find the optimal trajectory for a robot in a grid world with obstacles and rewards.
-The robot can move in four directions (north, east, west, south) with some stochasticity.
+The robot can move in four directions (north, east, west, and south) with some stochasticity.
 The goal is to maximize the expected discounted reward over an infinite horizon.

 ## Requirements